-If you go to a Major League Baseball ballgame, you can observe an MVR section on the leaderboard.
-MVR is a novel phenomenon that was implemented in 2018 to lessen the number of mound visits during or after a 9-inning play in order to expedite the match.
+If you go to a Major League Baseball game, you can observe an MVR section on the leaderboard.
+MVR baseball is a novel phenomenon that was implemented in 2018 to lessen the number of mound visits during or after a nine inning game in order to expedite the match.

 What does a Mound Visit mean in practice?

 Gamers will talk about how and where to pitch to opponents, how the pitcher performs on the pitch, if pitching changes need to be made, and much more while on the mound visit.
 Mound visits should last no longer than 30 secs, and once they do, a referee will enter to split up the match.

-In Baseball, What Really is MVR?
+In baseball, what really is MVR?

-What is MVR in baseball?
 The abbreviation MVR refers to a set of mound visits left in a Major League Baseball match.
 MLB has constantly been researching measures to increase the speed of the game, and one option to do this is to minimize slowdowns during matches.

-What counts as an MVR in Baseball?
+What counts as an MVR in baseball?

 Another situation is if the infielder for the New York Yankees runs out to the dugout to walk up to the pitcher.
 If the pitcher seems agitated after handing up a home run, or when the pitcher is a freshman and the senior desires to look in to keep them under control, the session can actually happen.
 This will, regardless, count as a mount visit.